thecml/kubernetes-on-arm/README.md

    - Via `kubectl`: `kubectl expose rc {some rc} --port={the port this service will listen on} --container-port={the port the container exposes} --external-ip={the host you want to listen on}`
    - Example: `kubectl expose rc my-nginx --port=9060 --container-port=80 --external-ip=192.168.200.100`
    - This will make the service accessible at `192.168.200.100:9060`
+ - Service `NodePort`
+   - If one sets Service `.spec.type` to `NodePort`, Kubernetes automatically exposes the service on a random port on every node

 #### See node health via `cAdvisor`